L'Europe galante

 L'Europe galante (Galant Europe) is an opéra-ballet in a prologue and four entrées by André Campra to a French libretto by Antoine Houdar de la Motte.

 The opera is regarded as the first opéra-ballet, with the entrées sharing a common theme – in this case 'love' in four countries, France (entrée 1), Spain (entrée 2), Italy (entrée 3) and Turkey (entrée 4) – rather than a common narrative.

 Performance history

-L'Europe Galante was first performed on 24 October 1697 by the Paris Opéra under Marin Marais in the Salle du Palais-Royal in Paris.
+L'Europe Galante was first performed on 24 October 1697 by the Paris Opéra in the Salle du Palais-Royal in Paris.
 It was successful and was revived periodically until 1775.
 In 1997 – on the 300th anniversary of its creation – Istanbul Baroque led by Leyla Pınar staged L'Europe Galante in Istanbul Dolmabahçe Palace.
 They then toured it to the Brussels Printemps baroque du Sablon festival the same year.